 Fair Share Amendment

 A once-in-a-generation opportunity for the Commonwealth to sustainably fund improvements to our education and transportation systems.
-Learn more and get involved today!

 What is the Fair Share Amendment?
 What does it do?

-Here’s what these dollars would support:
+Here’s what these dollars will support:

 - Improvements to our schools, colleges, universities, early education, vocational training, and adult education